Rockbot Business Glossary

 - At least one of Brand, Operator, or Owner should be populated

-- Brand typically populated for franchise locations; Operator for franchisee management
+- Brand typically populated for franchise locations; Operator for the entity managing day-to-day operations

 - Every Zone must have a parent Location